 I am an Italian expat living in the Netherlands since 2015.
 I was born and raised in Rome where I trained as a clinical psychologist specializing in attachment and personality pathology.
 I then specialized in forensic psychology and in particular, I am interested in the socio-affective and motivational factors related to the development and manifestation of antagonistic personality traits (in particular, psychopathy) as well as of violent or otherwise antisocial behavior.
 I am a full member of the Society for the Scientific Study of Psychopathy, and I am founding member and inaugural co-chair of the Section for the study of psychopathy and antisocial personality disorder for the European Society for the Study of Personality Disorders.

-Broadly, my research interests lie at the intersection of emotion regulation, antagonistic personality traits (mainly psychopathy), and aggression/antisocial behavior.
-More specifically, my current research projects are aimed at: 1) untangling different emotion processes related to psychopathic traits and aggressive behavior; 2) elucidating the motivational underpinning of psychopathic traits and the role of motivation in the abnormalities that psychopathic individuals show in social, affective, and cognitive functioning; 3) examining developmental trajectories and subtypes of psychopathic personality traits and their connection to deviant behavior in youth and adults from community and forensic samples.
-A transversal focus of my research consists also in work on the assessment of psychopathic personality in youth and adults.
+Broadly, my research interests are focused on individual characteristics that contribute to the most severe forms of aggression, violence, and antisocial behavior, from a developmental psychopathology perspective.
+Specifically, my main focus so far has revolved around the role of emotion, emotion regulation, and personality pathology (mainly psychopathy).
+In this context, my current research projects are aimed at: 1) untangling different emotion regulation processes and their relations with psychopathic traits and aggressive behavior; 2) elucidating the intertwined roles of emotion, cognition, and motivation in psychopathy and antisocial behavior; 3) examining the developmental antecedents of psychopathic personality and antisocial behavior.
+A transversal focus of my research consists also in the conceptualization and assessment of psychopathic personality in youth and adults.

 Collaborating is one of the most exciting parts of my job, and I am always keen to establish and nurture collaborations with colleagues and friends from around the world.
-I favor long-term collaborations over short-term ones, and I am grateful for the opportunity to have collaborated with peers and more senior colleagues from Italy, the Netherlands, the United Kingdom, Israel, New Zealand, Canada, and the United States.
+I favor long-term collaborations over short-term ones, and I am grateful for the opportunity to have collaborated with peers and more senior colleagues from around the world.
 In my scholarly work, I have a strong sense of mission to reach a broader audience of practitioners, policy-makers, and the general public.